Tag: Free State

 After the game we realised it was getting dark and cold.
 We had made zero plans or arrangements, so we made our way to the pulley staasie, the cop shop, told our tale of need and were met with excited enthusiasm and hospitality.
 NOT.
 We were actually met with complete indifference and ignored.
 Eventually one konstabel saw us and asked, ‘Wat maak julle hier?’ and we told our tale again.
 He said nothing but fetched some keys and beckoned us to follow him.
 ‘There’s a ladies cell vacant,’ he muttered, letting us in and locking the door behind us.

 Toilet in the corner with no cistern, no seat and a piece of wire protruding through a hole in the wall: the chain.
 Four mattresses with dirty grey blankets.
 Lots of graffiti, mostly scratched into the plaster.
 Yirr, some vieslike words!
 We slept tentatively, trying to hover above those mattresses, which were also vieslik, and woke early, eager to hit the road back to Harrismith.
 After waiting a while we started peering out of the tiny little peephole in the door, hoping someone would walk past.
-Then we called politely with our lips at the hole.
+Then we called politely with our lips at the hole but not touching.
 Eventually we started shouting – to no avail.
 After what seemed like ages someone came to the door.
 Thank goodness!

 ‘Vaddafokgaanhieraan?’ he asked.
 ‘Please open up and let us out, we have to hitch-hike back to Harrismith,’ we said, eagerly.
 ‘Dink jy ek is vokken mal?’ came the voice and he walked off.
 We realised it was probably a new shift and no-one knew about our innocence!
 They were these ous: